lateinit-apps/guitar-app/docs/how-to.md

 `flask drop-tables`.
 To ensure you've done everything right, retrieve some data, e.g.
 `flask view-table song`.
 You can access the full list of tables with the help of `flask list-tables`.

+## How to run frontend app

+Since the frontend app is using the npm package manager, you must install it first.
+This task is straightforward: just install Node.js from [official site](https://nodejs.org/en/) and npm comes with it.
+[More info](https://www.npmjs.com/get-npm).

+Next, you shall install all project dependencies.
+Go to the app directory and
+- `npm install`
+Now, you must only endure long await of downloading and unpacking.
+**Note**.
+This command will create a special directory `node_modules` inside the app directory and will be **~200 Mb** size.
+Yes, this is normal.

+To run the app you must simply call
+- `npm run start`
+This will run node server and you can look at the project at 127.0.0.1:3000